Romania have battled through adversity during their sometimes turbulent history.

 At club level FC Steaua Bucureşti have collected the most silverware, culminating in their victory over FC Barcelona in the 1986 European Champion Clubs' Cup final and ensuing UEFA Super Cup success.
 Steaua, who also lost the European Cup final in 1989 a year after making the semis, have been Romania's most prominent participants during the UEFA Champions League era – though CFR 1907 Cluj and FC Unirea Urziceni also featured in that tournament's group phase.
 FC Dinamo Bucureşti and CS Universitatea Craiova are other sides with European semi-finals on their CVs, though Steaua are the most recent club to get to the last four of a UEFA competition, the 2006 UEFA Cup.

-Despite Steaua, Dinamo and FC Rapid Bucureşti's traditional hegemony, the Bucharest outfits faced tougher opposition from the provinces for a while, with CFR Cluj (three top-flight titles and three cups), FC Petrolul Ploieşti (one cup), Unirea, SC Vaslui and FC Oţelul Galaţi among the challengers, while in recent years, FC Astra Giurgiu and FC Viitorul became increasingly important forces as well.
+Despite Steaua, Dinamo and FC Rapid Bucureşti's traditional hegemony, the Bucharest outfits faced tougher opposition from the provinces for a while, with CFR Cluj (five top-flight titles, four cups and three FA Supercups), FC Petrolul Ploieşti (one cup), Unirea, SC Vaslui and FC Oţelul Galaţi among the challengers, while in recent years, FC Astra Giurgiu and FC Viitorul became increasingly important forces as well.
 Even when Steaua were crowned First League champions in 2014 and 2015, FC Astra Giurgiu landed the Romanian Cup and the Super Cup, beating them in both finals in 2014.
-Yet while Dinamo attempt to regain their lustre and Rapid currently play in the fourth tier, Steaua are looking to rediscover their status of national heavyweights, given that FC Astra won the championship title and Super Cup in 2016.
+Yet while Dinamo attempt to regain their lustre and Rapid currently play in the second tier, Steaua are looking to rediscover their status of national heavy weights, given that their rivals have enjoyed various successes in recent years.
+FC Astra won the championship title and Super Cup in 2016, FC Viitorul captured the league title in 2017 and the cup in 2019, CFR 1907 Cluj were champions in 2018 and 2019, FC Voluntari won the cup in 2017, and Universitatea Craiova gained a cup success in 2018. .

 Date of birth: 1 July 1984